Frequently Asked Questions

 Why do people go to therapy and how do I know if it is right for me?

 People have many different motivations for coming to therapy.
+Communication is one of the root skills that creates opportunities to make life more wonderful.
 Some may be going through a major life transition (unemployment, divorce, new job, etc.), or are not handling stressful circumstances well.
 Some people need assistance managing a range of other issues such as low self-esteem, depression, anxiety, addictions, relationship problems, spiritual conflicts and creative blocks.
 Therapy can help provide some much needed encouragement and help with skills to get them through these periods.
 Others may be at a point where they are ready to learn more about themselves or want to be more effective with their goals in life.
 In short, people seeking psychotherapy are ready to meet the challenges in their lives and ready to make changes in their lives.

 What is therapy like?